F-N-LL/unc_dl/README.md

 - 96k: Good quality
 - 128k: Standard quality (default)
 - 192k: High quality
+`
 ## Output Location

 Files are automatically saved to:
 ```
 ~/Library/Mobile Documents/com~apple~CloudDocs/Podcasts/
 ```

+💡 NOTE:  If the script can't access iCloud Drive:
+- Ensure iCloud Drive is enabled in System Preferences
+- Check that you're signed in to your Apple ID
+- Verify the Podcasts folder exists in iCloud Drive

 ## Success Indicators